TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/05_lesson/lesson.md

 ## Instructor's Notes

-1. **Do Now**
+### 1. Do Now

 * Display the Do Now on the board
 * For Days 2-5, the Do Now is time for students to write down issues they had with the project from the day before and what they plan on doing to fix those issues.
 * Students should take time to create a timeline for when certain tasks will be completed.

-2. **Project Overview**
+### 2. Project Overview

 * Review the terminology, topics, and skills that students have learned from this unit.
 Talk about any questions or things the students are struggling with.
 * Discuss the parts of the song mentioned in the Do Now (chorus, bridge, and verses) and how they fit into building a song.
 * Distribute the project spec and talk students through the requirements and scoring rubric.
 * Demo a final song for the students to see a finished product.

-3. **Project Planning**
+### 3. Project Planning

 * Instruct students to create a project plan for what specifically they will accomplish during each day of the project.
 * Take time to check that each student has created a project plan before they begin working on their song.

-###Accommodation/Differentiation
+## Accommodation/Differentiation

 Certain students that have a limited music background may need additional assistance during the planning phase of the project.
 Students may need additional examples demonstrating the difference between a verse, chorus, and bridge.

 ## Forum discussion

 [Lesson 5.05: EarSketch Project (TEALS Discourse Account Required)](https://forums.tealsk12.org/c/2nd-semester-unit-5-earsketch/lesson-5-05-earsketch-project)

 [Do Now]: do_now.md